zbreeden/FourTwentyAnalytics/README.md

 >>>These Core Systems work together so the constellation remains consistent, long-lived, opportunistic, and trustworthy.

-- 🌌 Core Systems Creed
+- 🌌 Ancillary Operations Creed

 >>The Core Systems are the heartbeat of the constellation — the foundation that keeps every orbit aligned.
 Each system has a distinct mission: